-As of the date of this prospectus, we own trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM", "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES,", "CLAVES LIFE SCIENCES,", "NATIVUS LIFE SCIENCES,", "TALEM,", in one or more of Hong Kong, EU, the United Kingdom, and PRC.
-Furthermore, we are in the process of applying for registration of trademarks in the U.S., EU, the United Kingdom, and PRC.
+As of the date of this prospectus, we own trademark registrations covering the trade names and logos of Aptorum and our subsidiaries, including but not limited to "APTORUM", "APTORUM THERAPEUTICS," "VIDENS LIFE SCIENCES," "ACTICULE LIFE SCIENCES,", "CLAVES LIFE SCIENCES", "NATIVUS LIFE SCIENCES", "TALEM," in jurisdictions Hong Kong, EU and the United Kingdom and PRC.
+Furthermore, we are in the process of applying for registration of trademarks in jurisdictions including the U.S., EU, the United Kingdom, and PRC.